invertase/react-native-firebase/docs/enums/_lib_index_d_.rnappleauth.appleauthrealuserstatus.md

 ## What is it?

-This is an exported module, `AppleAuthRealUserStatus` from the `react-native-apple-authentication` library.
+This is an exported member, `AppleAuthRealUserStatus` from the `react-native-apple-authentication` library.
 This is used to check the likelihood that a `appleAuth.performRequest(requestObject)` was made by the actual user.

 ```js